decredcommunity/outreach/pr-materials-march-2020.md

 ## Credibility Bullet Points

 - Decred is a top cryptocurrency by market cap (36)
-- Decred is known as the project with the most bitcoin developers
+- Decred is known as the project with the most Bitcoin developers
-- Decred was created by former Bitcoin developers who faced issues with the way Bitcoin was governed and decided to pursue their own original project.
+- Decred was created by former Bitcoin developers who faced issues with the way Bitcoin was governed and decided to pursue their own original project
 - Company Zero, one of the original Decred developers, helped develop btcsuite, an alternative full node Bitcoin implementation written in Go.
 Their code is highly-regarded in the crypto community and used by many leading projects such as Ethereum, BitGo, Factom, OpenBazaar and the Lightning Network.
-- Decred is a fork-resistant store of value, proven to be twenty times more expensive to attack than Bitcoin due to its hybrid PoW/PoS model
+- Decred is a fork-resistant store of value, proven to be twenty times more expensive to attack than Bitcoin due to its hybrid PoW/PoS model (given equal parameters like hashrate and market cap)
-- Decred is the only non-btccore based project to implement Lightning Network
+- Decred is the only non-Bitcoin Core based project to implement Lightning Network
-- Decred produced open-source software for the public good, including tools for atomic swaps, zkc secure chat, tumblebit, DEX
+- Decred developers produced open-source software for the public good, including tools for atomic swaps, zkc secure chat, TumbleBit, DEX
-- Completed the first consensus change vote in the history of cryptocurrency
+- Completed the first stakeholder-voted consensus change vote in the history of cryptocurrency
 - More than 80 contributors from 35 countries spanning five continents
 - Charlie Lee, Jimmy Song, Willy Woo, Chris Burniske, Joel Monegro, Murad Mahmudov, and many more have made strong public statements of support